The Indulge Gourmet Kettle Corn Story

 Many families schedule a game night or family fun night to bring each member of the household together for a little face time.

 Allan Eisen, founder of Indulge Gourmet Kettle Corn, simply quit his day job and began his own business.
 Starting from scratch, the unique opportunity of entering the business of niche foods would involve the help of the entire family, and during the first few months of getting things off the ground, allow him to spend more time with his son.

 “I was 16.
 After finishing homework I would go down into the basement and help dad with labelling and packing boxes,” said Matt Eisen.
 “I did that for a few months.
-It was kind of strange because during those moments he is my dad, boss, supervisor and co-worker.
+It was kind of strange because during those moments he is my jobs hiring near me dad, boss, supervisor and co-worker.
 If I did things too slowly I was grounded,”